AGU College of Fellows Mentoring Network

 (Choose mentor/mentee, sign in using AGU membership email, receive email with application link)

-Early to mid-December – Mentor pairs are selected
+End of November – Mentor pairs are selected and notifications sent